HPE Integrated Lights-Out

 Integrated Lights-Out (iLO) is a proprietary embedded server management technology by Hewlett Packard Enterprise which provides out-of-band management facilities.
-The physical connection is an Ethernet port that can be found on most ProLiant servers and microservers of the 300 and above series.
+The physical connection is an RJ45 port that can be found on most ProLiant servers and microservers of the 300 and above series.

 iLO has similar functionality to the lights out management (LOM) technology offered by other vendors, for example, Sun/Oracle's LOM port, Dell DRAC, the IBM Remote Supervisor Adapter and Cisco CIMC.

 Features

 iLO makes it possible to perform activities on a Compaq, HP or HPE server from a remote location.
 The iLO card has a separate network connection (and its own IP address) to which one can connect via HTTPS.
 Possible options are: